BeshoyMelika/flutter-gallery-package/README.md

 ## Related

 [photo_view](https://pub.dartlang.org/packages/photo_view) - A simple zoomable image/content widget for Flutter.
+[cached_network_image](https://pub.dartlang.org/packages/cached_network_image) - To Load and cache network images..

-You can build a gallery picker easily with this package.
+You can build a gallery Images easily with this package.

 See the [example](example) for more details.